djshaji/amp-rack/README.md

 ***

+### Introducing Amp Rack Version 2!
+This is the biggest update of Amp Rack till date, and contains tons of new features and under the hood bug fixes.

+### An overview:
+1. All new **Backing Track** player.
+Simply record some chords and use it on loop as a backing track!
+You can change BPM and Volume of the backing track.
+Perfect to practice solos or master scales
+2. All new **Drum Machine**.
+Transform yourself into a one man band, or just practice rocking out.
+Choose from a variety of exciting tracks. **Change BPM** according to your genre and preference.
+3. Improved Presets Loading
+4. Improved recorded audio sharing support

+***

 ### Features

 * High Quality Audio Plugins such as different Distortion, Overdrive, Cabinet Emulation, Delay, Echo, Reverb, Compressors, Limiters, Sustain, Vocoders, Tube Emulators, and even Autotune (and many more!